Five Packing Questions to Ask Your Alibaba Supplier Before Placing an Order

-The actual packing and labeling of your items is critical when importing from China.
-In this article we’ll discuss five questions you need to ask yourself and your Supplier in regards to the packing and boxing of your products.
-Note, this isn’t a discussion of packaging (i.e. in the marketing context) which is a completely different topic.
+The actual packing and labeling of your items are critical when importing from China.
+In this article, we'll discuss five questions you need to ask yourself and your supplier in regard to the packing and boxing of your products.
+Note, this isn't a discussion on packaging, i.e., in the marketing context, which is a completely different topic.

 I should preface things by saying that I am by no means a packing expert, but I can share with you some of my experiences over the years.

 Having inner cartons that are unnecessarily large can cost you a lot of money.
-We’ve all felt the pain at some point of being put into an oversize category with a shipping carrier like UPS or FedEx because our product was an inch too long.
-With Amazon FBA, these dimensions are arguably even more punitive and it’s critical to avoid Amazon FBA’s oversize categorization (specifically, the 18″ rule).
+You can save so much when you make changes to your package's dimensions.
+We've all felt the pain at some point of being put into an oversize category with a shipping carrier like UPS or FedEx because our product was an inch too long.
+With Amazon FBA, these dimensions are arguably even more punitive and it's critical to avoid Amazon FBA's oversize categorization (specifically, the 18″ rule).

-Normally Suppliers are quite receptive to any packaging and packing suggestions.
-However, there are times that you may not be able to have much say in the dimensions of your inner cartons.
-Examples of times when you likely can’t modify the dimensions of the inner carton:
+Normally, suppliers are quite receptive to any packaging and packing suggestions.
+However, there are times when you may not be able to have much say in the dimensions of your inner cartons such as the following:

-- If your Supplier is using a wonderful full color carton (which they’re generous enough to include to you for free) then they won’t do an entire new print just to appease you (unless you’re ordering a large amount)
+- If your supplier is using a wonderful full-color carton (which they're generous enough to include for you for free) then they won't do an entirely new print just to appease you (unless you're ordering a large amount).

-What Size and What Weight is Each Master Carton?
-And How Many Items are Packaged per Master Carton?
+What Size and What Weight Is Each Master Carton?
+How Many Items Are Packaged Per Master Carton?

 The size and the weight of the master carton is largely dictated by the size of the inner cartons.
 But, once again, for getting cost estimates, it's important to know what size and weight each master carton may be to avoid getting surprised.
 Having master cartons that are too heavy and too large may push you into oversize shipping categories with carriers like UPS and FedEx.
 Having master cartons that are too small may result in you having to create more shipments than necessary.